odino/redtable/README.md

 Supported commands:

 ```
+FLUSHALL
 SET
 ```

-These features are not supported:
+These features are not supported (but most likely under evaluation):

 ```
 SET with EXAT